Minerals and the economy

 Text version

-This chart shows the direct and indirect contribution of the minerals and metals sector to Canada's gross domestic product (GDP) accounted for 6% of the total in 2022.
-Indirect GDP for the minerals sector was $40 billion, while direct was $109 billion.
-The direct value is further subdivided between mining and related support activities with $55 billion and minerals processing with $53 billion.
+This chart shows that the direct and indirect contribution of the minerals and metals sector accounted for 5% of Canada’s total gross domestic product (GDP) in 2024.
+Indirect GDP for the minerals sector was $44 billion, while direct GDP was $112 billion.
+The direct contribution is further divided into mining and related support activities ($63 billion) and minerals processing ($49 billion).

-Minerals sector nominal gross domestic product, by subsector and product group, 2022
+Minerals sector direct employment, by subsector and product group, 2024

 chart